PyxisSociety/SANDAL2/Docs/element_to_element.md

     /* creating our first element (which will controle all others) */ e = createBlock(175,0,50,50,white,0,0);

-    /* we set its behavior on click */ setKeyPressedElement(e,click);
+    /* we set its behavior when a key is pressed */ setKeyPressedElement(e,click);

     /* main loop */